inductiva/inductiva/docs-sources/wrf/FAQ.md

 <br>

 ## How does the process of selecting a use case work?

-We’ve compiled all available use cases, and your simulation will run inside the folder corresponding to the selected case.
-For example, if you choose the `em_fire` case (available at [WRF GitHub – em\_fire](https://github.com/wrf-model/WRF/tree/master/test/em_fire)) , your simulation will be executed within that directory.
+All available use cases are compiled, and your simulation runs inside the folder corresponding to the chosen case.
+For example, selecting the `em_fire` case (available at [WRF GitHub – em\_fire](https://github.com/wrf-model/WRF/tree/master/test/em_fire)) means your simulation will execute within that directory.

-By default, the simulation will use the example files provided in that folder.
-However, if you send us custom input files, we’ll use yours instead.
+By default, the simulation uses the example files provided in the folder.
+However, if you provide custom input files, those will override the defaults.

-For instance, the `em_fire` case includes a file named `input_sounding_rain`.
-If you provide a file with the same name in your input set, it will override the default version.
+For instance, the `em_fir`e` case includes a file named `input_sounding_rain`.
+If you provide a file with the same name in your input set, it will replace the default version.

 <br>

 ## Why is my `gen_gif.py` command failing?

-If your `gen_gif.py` command fails with an error like this:
+If you encounter an error like this:

 ```
 urllib.error.URLError: <urlopen error [Errno -3] Temporary failure in name resolution>